Trinity-Cyber-Inc/tc-portal-sync/README.md

 | format  | "json" for JSON output, or "leef" for QRadar LEEF format                   |

-These additional fields apply to the "directory" output type:
+These additional fields apply to the "directory" output type; directory output is always JSON:

 | Field     | Description                                                              |
 |-----------|--------------------------------------------------------------------------|